social-science-data-editors/guidance/Requested_information.md

 This document provides some practical guidance.

+We strongly suggest using the [template README](template-README.md) available on this site.

 #### Encourage

 We **encourage** you

 - to deposit data early in the research process, as soon as data is collected/ cleaned/ etc. This does not mean that the data becomes public at that time, only that the data has been "locked" in a specific state.
 See below for data hosting.
 - to create a data publication, going into more depth about the data creation (if you created or collected your data)
 - to consider splitting out independent components of your data creation (for instance, the auxiliary data described above) as a separately (useful) data deposit

 ### Data

 Regarding the data, enough information should be provided

 - to accurately describe the data so that somebody who doesn't have knowledge of the data can understand its principal (and salient) characteristics (**INFORMATION**);
 - to be able to acquire the data (whether by download, by contract, by application process, etc.) (**ACCESSIBILITY**);
 - to assure the reader (and the  Data Editor) that the data is available for a sufficiently long period of time (**PERSISTENCE**).